 Some economists believe the velocity of money is irrelevant, due to how it's calculated and the fact that what matters more is how much credit is created and spent, and not how often money changes hands.
 Regardless, the velocity of money is still useful to look at if the Fed prints too much money, for example, which can cause the velocity of money to rise and higher levels of inflation to follow.

 On the supply and demand side of inflation, currently the pandemic has disrupted both.
 On the supply side, the cost of supply chains and delivery services has increased due to the global lock downs.
-On the demand side, people are saving more money than ever before, largely due to the stimulus checks, which can be seen in the chart below:
+On the demand side, people are saving more money than ever before, largely due to the stimulus checks, which can be seen in the live chart below:

 The Fed narrative of "transitory inflation" follows the argument that due to the pandemic there was a lot of "pent-up" demand, and with a recovering global supply chain system, this has caused the prices of good sand services to rise temporarily.
 Therefore, the notion is that higher inflation is only temporary until the economy begins to recover more, where the Fed may then act to increase interest rates and decrease inflation levels.